Connect with us

 Beiqi Foton Motor Company, a Chinese vehicle manufacturer, is building a vehicle assembly plant in Nairobi to expand its operations in Africa.

-According to Foton East Africa’s general Manager Calvin Guo, Foton is building the assembly plant to avoid paying the 25 per cent import duty on vehicles to allow in its low cost products, thereby putting it in a head-to-head battle with CMC Motors, Simba Colt, Toyota and General Motors.
+According to Foton East Africa’s general Manager Calvin Guo, Foton is building the assembly plant to avoid paying the 25% import duty on vehicles to allow in its low-cost products, putting it in a head-to-head battle with CMC Motors, Simba Colt, Toyota and General Motors.

 “Chinese vehicles are generally competitively priced but that aside, we shall invest heavily in service, parts, and distribution network to gain market share,” said Mr. Guo.

-Imports of completely knocked down units (CKD) for local assembly are zero-rated as opposed to a 25 per cent import duty on fully made vehicle imports, giving Foton a greater pricing headroom, riding on China’s low cost production.
+Imports of completely knocked down units (CKD) for local assembly are zero-rated as opposed to a 25% import duty on fully made vehicle imports, giving Foton a greater pricing headroom, riding on China’s low-cost production.

-Foton Kenya is entering into a dealership agreement with Marshalls East Africa, a move that could help reverse dwindling fortunes of Marshalls since losing the Peugeot franchise in 2007.
+Foton is entering into a dealership agreement with Marshalls East Africa, a move that could reverse the dwindling fortunes of Marshalls since losing the Peugeot franchise in 2007.

-The entry of Foton comes when relations between Kenya and China are getting cosier, with Chinese firms winning major contracts in infrastructure sectors including roads, telecoms and airport network upgrade.
+The entry of Foton comes when relations between Kenya and China are getting cozier, with Chinese firms winning major contracts in infrastructure sectors including roads, telecoms, and airport network upgrades.

 Japan’s Toyota and India’s Tata are other vehicle manufacturers that have announced plans to build vehicle assembly plants in Kenya, a move that is expected to pile pressure on existing auto dealers and assemblers.